VladimerKhasia/primal/README.md

 **Note on Determinism and Prime Calculation**

 In the associated manuscript, the methodology may reference a pre-computed lookup table for computational efficiency.
 However, to ensure this repository remains **standalone and lightweight**, the code calculates prime numbers dynamically on-the-fly.

-This implementation decision ensures:
-1. No external data dependencies or large file downloads.
-2. Statistically identical results to the lookup table method described in the paper.

 ---